Idiom: a matter of life and death

 - I’m sorry but not having this pair of jeans is not a matter of life and death—you can save up your own money to buy them if they're that important.

-- Stop screaming!
-Fixing you iPhone screen is not a matter of life and death.
+— Stop screaming!
+Fixing you iPhone screen is not a matter of life or death.

 - I hate to interrupt your meeting but it's a matter of life and death.